jintzz/spaceX-launch-programs/README.md

 ```sh
 git clone https://github.com/jintzz/spaceX-launch-programs.git
 ```
-use git GUI or git bash based on your convenience.
+use git GUI or git bash based on your convenience. <br/>
+You can also download the .zip folder and extract files if GIT is not installed.

 #### 2. Install NPM packages
 Run the following command from inside the cloned repo.